-The general notice period for taking leave is at least twice as long as the amount of leave a worker wants to take (eg 2 days’ notice for 1 day’s leave), unless the contract says something different.
+The general notice period for taking leave is at least twice as long as the amount of leave a worker wants to take, plus 1 day.
+For example, a worker would give 3 days’ notice for 1 day’s leave.

-An employer can refuse a leave request but they must give as much notice as the amount of leave requested, eg 2 weeks’ notice if the leave requested was 2 weeks.
+An employer can refuse a leave request or cancel leave but they must give as much notice as the amount of leave requested, plus 1 day.
+For example, an employer would give 11 days’ notice if the worker asked for 10 days’ leave.

-Although employers can refuse to give leave at a certain time, they can’t refuse to let workers take the leave at all.
+Although employers can refuse to give leave at a certain time, they cannot refuse to let workers take the leave at all.

 Part leave days

-Some workers may be entitled to a part leave day - eg if they’re part-time or have a half day’s leave to take.
-How a part-day should be taken is up to the employer.
+Some workers may be entitled to a part leave day - for example if they’re part-time or have a half day’s leave to take.
+How a part day should be taken is up to the employer.

-- tell their staff to take leave, eg bank holidays or Christmas
+- tell their staff to take leave, for example bank holidays or Christmas

-- restrict when leave can be taken, eg at certain busy periods
+- restrict when leave can be taken, for example at certain busy periods